d3tourrr/NomiKin-Discord/README.md

      * Open the side bar while chatting with a Kindroid and click General, then scroll to the bottom and expand API & advanced integration
      * Copy your API key
      * Get the Kindroid ID from the same place you copied your API key - note, you have to be chatting with the specific Kindroid who you wish to bring to Discord
 1. Setup your environment variables
-   1. Make a copy of the `env.example` file and name it `.env` (deleting the `.example` suffix)
+   1. Make a copy of the `example.bak` file and name it `CompanionName.env` (Yes, change the extension from `.bak` to `.env`).
+      * These files must be located in the `./bots/` folder.
-   1. Add the values you gathered above on the right-hand side of the equals sign in the place they go
+   1. Add the values you gathered above on the right-hand side of the equals sign in the place they go.
-   1. Set your optional message prefix - leading text that is sent to every message your companion receives to help them differentiate between Discord messages and messages sent within the Nomi or Kindroid app
+   1. Set your optional message and reply prefixes - leading text that is sent to every message your companion receives to help them differentiate between Discord messages and messages sent within the Nomi or Kindroid app.
-   1. Set `RESPOND_TO_ROLE_PING` and `RESPOND_TO_DIRECT_MESSAGE` to `FALSE` if you don't want your companion to respond to DMs or when a role they have is pinged
+   1. Review the other boolean (true/false) settings and their defaults.
+Make sure things are setup to your preference.
-   1. Set a comma separated list of keywords that will trigger your companion to respond, even if the message doesn't ping them, like their name (ex: `breakfast, bears` - your companion will reply to any message that contains the words "breakfast" or "bears")
+   1. For keywords that will trigger your companion to respond, even if the message doesn't ping them, like their name (ex: `breakfast, bears` - your companion will reply to any message that contains the words "breakfast" or "bears").
    1. If using Nomi Rooms, see the below section on configuring that part of your `.env` file.
 1. Build and run the Docker container
    * Run either `start-windows-companion.ps1` on Windows (or in PowerShell) or `start-linux-companion.sh` on Linux (or in Bash, including Git Bash)